boschglobal/embedded-linux/docs/keynotes/index.md

 {% import 'tiles.md' as tiles %}

-All keynotes take place in the Auditorium and last between 10 and 15 minutes.
+All keynotes take place in the Auditorium K. Each keynote will last between 10 and 15 minutes.

 The Auditorium's location is found on the [floor plan](../venue#floor-plan).